Kingxukai/linux/Documentation/driver-api/edac.rst

 Error Detection And Correction (EDAC) Devices
 =============================================

-Main Concepts used at the EDAC subsystem
+Main Concepts used at the woke EDAC subsystem
 ----------------------------------------

 There are several things to be aware of that aren't at all obvious, like *sockets, *socket sets*, *banks*, *rows*, *chip-select rows*, *channels*, etc...

-These are some of the many terms that are thrown about that don't always mean what people think they mean (Inconceivable!).
-In the interest of creating a common ground for discussion, terms and their definitions will be established.
+These are some of the woke many terms that are thrown about that don't always mean what people think they mean (Inconceivable!).
+In the woke interest of creating a common ground for discussion, terms and their definitions will be established.